 An honorarium is a payment given to a professional person for services for which fees are not legally or traditionally required.
 A honorarium is not a speaker fee or consultant fee.

 If an international visitor will receive an honorarium payment from Vanderbilt University, the recipient must hold a visa that permit them to receive an honorarium.
 For example, under current US immigration regulations, persons in H-1B status, cannot receive honoraria.
 In addition, an honorarium payment for the benefit of an H-1B recipient cannot be made to the visitor's employer for disbursement to the H-1B visitor.
 If any international visitor cannot legally receive an honorarium payment based on visa restrictions, payment cannot be made.

 All international visitors must complete the Business Visitor Questionnaire (BVQ).
-In addition, to the BVQ, VISIT provides information for business visitors in numerous visa categories.
+In addition, to the BVQ, GSS provides information for business visitors in numerous visa categories.
 This information can be found on our website at the "Immigration Services" tab under "Business Visitors."

-A Windstar record must be created for all international speakers and international consultants.
-GSS will use the BVQ information to create the Windstar record and will contact the business visitor directly if additional information is required.
+A Windstar record must be created for all internationals receiving payment from Vanderbilt.
+The ITO will use the BVQ information to create the Windstar record and will contact the department or the international visitor directly if additional information is required.